eddiefu1/alloy-connectivity-demo/README.md

 **"Credential not found" or "Invalid Authorization"**
 - Verify your API key is correct and has Connectivity API permissions
-- Test your connections: `npm run test-all-connections`
+- Verify your connection: `npm run verify-connection`
 - See the [Setup Guide](SETUP.md) for detailed troubleshooting
 - Ensure you're using the correct base URL: `https://production.runalloy.com`